FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: float
   - Description: The stop value of the potential in V
 - __i_pc__
-  - Type: float
+  - Type: Current_units
   - Description: The current at the maximum of the cathodic peak in A
 - __i_pa__
-  - Type: float
+  - Type: Current_units
   - Description: The current at the maximum of the anodic peak in A
 - __potential_E_pc__
   - Type: float